 ISU McKenna Agency offers more than 700 insurance products above and beyond those sold by most insurance agencies.
 The most popular and commonly issued products have been categorized for you to browse more easily.
-Each category contains an overview, a list of the individual coverages associated with it, and a "contact us" button which may be used to reach out to your agency for a more detailed exploration of the coverages.
+Each category contains an overview, a list of the individual coverages associated with it, and a "contact us" button which may be used to reach out to our agency for a more detailed exploration of the coverages.
 Or feel free to call us any time.

 If you cannot locate the coverage you seek, you can download a directory of all 753 coverages by scrolling to the bottom of this page.